Fuel economy is the goal

 1st place: Los Altos Academy of Engineering, Hacienda Heights, CA, at 1038 miles per gallon

-“The Shell Eco-marathon is intended to inspire these students “ the engineers and scientists of the future “ to help us provide mobility that is cleaner, safer, more efficient and more affordable than ever before,” said David Sexton, president of Shell Oil Products U.S. “The innovative ideas and the exchange of information taking place at the Shell Eco-marathon demonstrate the approach necessary to address today’s energy challenges.
-There’s not one answer; we must have a broad spectrum of economically, socially and environmentally viable energy solutions to meet the futures mobility demands.”
+“The Shell Eco-marathon is intended to inspire these students “ the engineers and scientists of the future “ to help us provide mobility that is cleaner, safer, more efficient, and more affordable than ever before,” said David Sexton, president of Shell Oil Products U.S. “The innovative ideas and the exchange of information taking place at the Shell Eco-marathon demonstrate the approach necessary to address today’s energy challenges.
+There’s no one answer; we must have a broad spectrum of economically, socially, and environmentally viable energy solutions to meet the futures mobility demands.”

 After more than 20 successful years in Europe and the United Kingdom, the world-renowned Shell Eco-marathon made its debut in the United States as the Shell Eco-marathon Americas.
 From vehicle design to financing, student participants gain hands-on experience managing their projects and applying skills in science, technology, mathematics, business, and design.
 Throughout the project, they demonstrate hard work, creativity, and ingenuity, while addressing one of the most pressing issues in today’s society: sustainable mobility.

 Teams were comprised of about eight students working together to build prototype vehicles with three or four wheels using conventional fuels or alternative fuels or energy sources such as liquid petroleum gas, biofuels, compressed natural gas, hydrogen, or solar.
 The Shell Eco-marathon America’s challenge today brought eighteen conventional fuel-powered entries, one hydrogen-powered entry, and one solar-powered entry.